On This Day: 15 March

-The fee was a full £10,000 more than the previous British transfer record and Law quickly shows why the club has invested so much on his somewhat scrawny shoulders and will leave for record fee within a year.
+The fee was a full £10,000 more than the previous British transfer record and Law quickly showed why the club had invested so much on his somewhat scrawny shoulders.
+The popular Scot left for another record fee within a year of joining the Blues, moving to Torino.

-The European Cup Winners’ Cup semi-final second leg clash with crack German outfit Schalke 04 would prove to be a classic.
+It was Perhaps City’s greatest European night at Maine Road as Joe Mercer’s side showed their true pedigree.
+The European Cup Winners’ Cup semi-final second leg clash with the German outfit Schalke 04 would prove to be a classic.

-Niall Quinn joins from Arsenal for what will prove to be a bargain fee of £800,000.
+It was on this day 27 years ago that Niall Quinn (pictured) joined City from Arsenal for what would prove to be a bargain fee of £800,000.

-The Big Irishman will go on to become one the most popular players to ever wear the No. 9 shirt for the club.
+The big Irishman went on to become one the most popular players to ever wear the No. 9 shirt for the club.